 Bake until top springs back when pressed, about 30-35 minutes.

 Spoon cooled syrup over hot cake.
-Cool throughly and cut into squares or diamond shapes to serve.
+Cool thoroughly and cut into squares or diamond shapes to serve.
 Garnish with whipped cream if desired.